Nastasya Tay is a correspondent, broadcast journalist and writer, filing dispatches across formats and across genres.

 Nastasya is a fellow of the International Women’s Media Foundation, and a former Board member of the Foreign Correspondents' Association of Southern Africa.

-She is trained in Hostile Environments and First Aid (HEFAT), most recently with Beltin Group in June 2016, in NSW, Australia.
+She is trained in Hostile Environments and First Aid (HEFAT); her most recent refresher, with Beltin Group in June 2016, in NSW, Australia.

 Born in Kuala Lumpur, Malaysia, and raised in Western Australia, Nastasya read Philosophy, Politics and Economics (PPE) at the University of Oxford and Politics and Southeast Asian Studies at the School of Oriental & African Studies (SOAS) in London, graduating with First Class Honours.